Talend-PreSales/partnerresources/demos/tc/tc901/README.md

 ### Talend Pipeline Designer
 Go to Talend Pipeline designer.
 Import the pipeline (6_Pipeline.json)

 ![image](https://user-images.githubusercontent.com/34091317/128997872-2c6f0669-286f-43f1-b48d-d99ff199ddb6.png)

+Once imported, you should see the following warning:

 ![image](https://user-images.githubusercontent.com/34091317/128997902-dbf7a639-77d3-4a3e-88f5-921a2a25314d.png)

+This warning is expected as the pipeline is missing the source and the destination and the campaign used is also not found by the pipeline.
+Open the pipeline and make the required changes:

 ![image](https://user-images.githubusercontent.com/34091317/128997917-f8c578a0-4b7e-4157-983e-cd17c4a1a5dd.png)

+- The source will be the dataset cleansed using Talend Data Preparation.
+Either you export thepreparation and import it as a file in Data Inventory or you load it in a database if you want.
+- The destination is an empty table in a database/warehouse of your choice.
+It will receive the unique customers.
+- Remove the campaign and replace it with your own (the one you imported earlier).
+When doing so, don’t forget to fill in the settings of the campaign:

 ![image](https://user-images.githubusercontent.com/34091317/128997953-ee3792c9-1489-4210-88d5-7f091bd7eabc.png)

 ### Talend API Designer
+Go to Talend API Designer.
+In API Designer, start by creating a new API Contract with the name "Customer 360 API Contract".
+Then import the API Contract file (7_APIContract.json)

 ![image](https://user-images.githubusercontent.com/34091317/128998013-4f52cb08-56a4-4684-a5e8-f6cb426b609d.png)